mykhailo-matvieiev/mykhailo-matvieiev.github.io/_pages/cv.md

 nav: true
 nav_order: 3
 cv_pdf: example_pdf.pdf
-description: This is a description of the page.
-You can modify it in '_pages/cv.md'.
-You can also change or remove the top pdf download button.
+description: You can download my CV by clicking on the icon on the right.
+A short summary is below.
 toc:
   sidebar: left
 ---

-Blah Blah